Nice to Michu 🐱 Free Shipping Over $119

 • Clumping Agents: Sodium bentonite clay is a common clumping agent in cat litter.
 It swells when wet, which is what makes it effective for cat waste but dangerous if ingested by dogs.
 It can lead to intestinal blockages and toxicity.

-• Fragrances and Additives: Many cat litters contain added fragrances and chemicals to control odor.
+• Fragrances and Additives: Many cat litters contain added fragrances and chemicals to control odor, which can be harmful to dogs and may also raise health concerns for humans if inhaled or if there's prolonged exposure.
 These substances can be toxic to dogs, causing symptoms ranging from gastrointestinal upset to more severe systemic effects, depending on the specific chemicals used.

 Infections: Risk of Bacterial or Parasitic Infections from Fecal Matter